averkij/lingtrain-aligner-editor/README.md

 # Client

 This is a web version of text alignment application.
-It consists of backend and frontend paths.
+It consists of backend and frontend parts.

 ## Backend